top of page

 THRIVE

-Thrive is an innovative mental health program by Tree House Youth Theatre designed to empower teens, aged 13–17, who are experiencing anxiety and/or depression, that live in the Red Deer area.
-Through theatre-based activities and exercises, Thrive combines creative expression with evidence-based mental health strategies to help participants develop essential coping skills, emotional resilience, and self-confidence.
+Thrive is an innovative mental health program by Tree House Youth Theatre designed to empower teens, aged 13–17, who are experiencing symptoms of anxiety and/or depression, that live in the Red Deer area.
+Through theatre-based games, roleplay, and improvisation, Thrive combines creative expression with evidence-based mental health strategies to help participants develop essential coping skills, emotional resilience, and self-confidence.

-Our program utilizes the Red Deer Primary Care Network's Anxiety to Calm and Pathways to Happiness curriculums as the basis for our own 12-week curriculum.
-Guided by skilled facilitators and supported by mental health professionals, participants engage in improvisation, role-playing, and storytelling activities that promote mindfulness, emotional regulation, and self-expression within a supportive and collaborative environment.
+Our program utilizes the Red Deer Primary Care Network's Anxiety to Calm and Pathways to Happiness courses as the basis for our own 12-week curriculum.
+Guided by skilled facilitators, and supported by mental health professionals, participants engage in improvisation, role-playing, and storytelling activities that promote mindfulness, emotional regulation, and self-expression within a supportive and collaborative environment.

-In addition to building their own skills, participants design and deliver theatre-based mental health workshops during weeks 13-16 of the program that they will tour and present for elementary school students, introducing younger kids to accessible tools for managing emotions and building resilience.
-This unique initiative fosters leadership, advocacy, and a sense of purpose among the teens, while creating a lasting impact in the wider community.
-The teens will also present the workshop they created to their parents/guardians, further destigmatizing mental health challenges, showing that families are not alone.
+In addition to building their own skills, participants design a theatre-based mental health workshop during weeks 13 and 14 of Thrive, that they tour and present for elementary school students in week 15.
+This workshop will introduce younger kids to accessible tools for managing emotions and building resilience through theatre based play.
+This unique initiative fosters leadership, advocacy, and a sense of purpose among the teens, while creating a lasting impact in the wider community and reinforcing learning.

-With strong support from partners like the the City of Red Deer, Red Deer Primary Care Network, Move Your Mood Studio, YMCA of Northern Alberta, Parkland Mall, and Red Deer Polytechnic, Thrive is more than just a program, it’s a movement to reduce stigma around mental health and equip young people with the tools to thrive.
+With strong support from partners like the City of Red Deer, Red Deer Primary Care Network, Move Your Mood Studio, YMCA of Northern Alberta, Parkland Mall, Red Deer Polytechnic and Copies Now, Thrive is more than just a program, it’s a movement to reduce stigma around mental health, and equip young people with the tools to thrive.
 By fostering connection, creativity, and confidence, Thrive ensures that teens in central Alberta and beyond can navigate life’s challenges with strength and resilience.

 Mission

-To empower teens aged 13–17 with emotional resilience, self-confidence, and coping skills through theatre-based workshops that promote mental health awareness and advocacy.
+To empower teens, aged 13–17, with emotional resilience, self-confidence, and coping skills through theatre-based activities that promote mental health awareness and advocacy.

 Vision